Issa believes his 'DACA' plan can fix program under existing rules

 Share Article

-Issa (R-Vista) introduced the DACA Compromise Act Thursday as a fix to the Deferred Action for Childhood Arrivals program.
+Issa (R-Vista, Calif.) introduced the DACA Compromise Act Thursday as a fix to the Deferred Action for Childhood Arrivals program.
 The bill would make visas available to DACA participants who have been vetted by the Department of Homeland Security.

 To do so, a limited number of slots from existing visa categories would be reallocated to DACA participants on a rolling basis until the DACA queue is cleared, according to Issa.